The Human Side of Being On-call: 5 Lessons for Managing Stress, Anxiety, and Life While Being On-call

 Best practices for on-call teams

-Being on-call can be stressful, but having an empathic team culture and on-call configuration that works best for the team’s preferences goes a long way in reducing burnout.
+Being on-call can be stressful, but having an empathic team culture and on-call rotation schedule that works best for the team’s preferences goes a long way in reducing burnout.
 Interested in learning more about on-call best practices, and how to develop an empathic team culture?
 Check out our Best Practices for On Call Teams guide.

 - Thanks so much to Amy Wood, Ashwin Jiwane, Charlotte Sarfati, Chelsea Vandermeer, Hunter Watson, Japa Swadia, Katherine ChengLi, KP Singh, Liam Stewart, Marcos Wright-Kuhns, Mandi Walls, Possum Nuada, Quintessence Anx, Roma Shah, Russ Smith, Todd Whitney, Tom Graft, and Vivian Chan for your contributions to these discussions and blog post.